danodus/mdsynth/README.txt

 FPGA-based synthesizer system for the Xilinx Spartan-3A and Spartan-3E Starter Kits

 Author: Daniel Cliche
-Copyright (c) 2011-2017, Meldora Inc. All rights reserved.
+Copyright (c) 2011-2022, Daniel Cliche.
+All rights reserved.

 License: BSD for the sound synthesizer chip *only*, GPL for the complete 6809-based synthesizer system.
 Languages: VHDL, 6809 assembly, C